No quick decision seen on tougher EU sanctions on Russia

-BRUSSELS, July 23 (Reuters) - European Union ambassadors will debate proposals on Thursday on restricting Russian access to Europe’s capital markets and defence and energy technology but are not expected to make a quick decision.
+BRUSSELS (Reuters) - European Union ambassadors will debate proposals on Thursday on restricting Russian access to Europe’s capital markets and defense and energy technology but are not expected to make a quick decision.

 Ambassadors from the 28 EU nations are expected to agree on Thursday to add the names of some Russian companies that are helping to undermine Ukraine’s sovereignty to the bloc’s sanctions list, using new expanded criteria.